H-Gelender/GAN_Histology/README.md

 **Configuring the Generator:** Configure the generator parameters according to your needs, such as the size of the input image, number of layers, etc.

 **Training the Generator:** Train the generator using the prepared dataset.
 Monitor training metrics such as the generator and discriminator loss.

+## Results:

+The results of a very small WGAN-GP on resized images from 128x128 to 64x64 pixels, can be found in this folder.

+this is a exemple after 90 epoch: